willkg/blog/posts/mozilla/webdev_workweek_20120502.rst

 1. I should dig up my compilers book and re-read it because I really liked studying compilers way back when.

-2. I screwed up with spreading elasticsearch knowledge.
+2. I screwed up with spreading Elasticsearch knowledge.
 I keep having conversations about problems we've seen and solved in SUMO that other projects are having.
-Plus it seems like everyone has their own branch of elasticutils with differing features.
-I'm going to try to spend some time working on making the situation better both by documenting things and also improving elasticutils so we're not all maintaining our own versions.
+Plus it seems like everyone has their own branch of ElasticUtils with differing features.
+I'm going to try to spend some time working on making the situation better both by documenting things and also improving ElasticUtils so we're not all maintaining our own versions.

 3. Need to spend more time learning things.